1 August 2011 was the 150th anniversary of the first public weather forecast published in The Times newspaper.

 The weather is a long-held national talking point and there have been several famous forecasts over the years.

-To celebrate 150 years of forecasting for the nation see our anniversary timeline which looks back at historical events shaped by the weather.
+In celebration of 150 years of forecasting for the nation see our anniversary timeline which looks back at historical events shaped by the weather.

 As part of the celebrations we held a photo competition asking people to capture their defining weather moments of 2011, highlighting how the weather played a part in their life and what its impact had been.